Canner/vulcan-sql/README.md

 ## How VulcanSQL works?

-### Step 1: Instant API with just SQL.
+### Step 1: Parameterized your SQL.
 <p align="center">
   <img src="https://i.imgur.com/2PMrlJC.png" width="600" >
 </p>

-You can build APIs with just SQL and with extendability.
+Build APIs with just parameterized your SQL and with extendability.

 **Example: passing parameters from url**